The Grain Depositors and Sellers Indemnity Fund

 The Fund serves as a low-cost insurance policy for Iowa farmers.
 On an initial investment of $9 million from farmers, in addition to interest income and the recovery of losses from defunct dealers and warehouses, more than $19 million in claims have been approved for payout to Iowa farmers over the last three decades.

 Recently, the balance of the Fund has fallen below $3 million which automatically reinstates the assessment and fees in accordance with Iowa law.
-The per bushel assessment will begin on September 1.
+The per bushel assessment began on September 1, 2023 and ended on August 31, 2025.

 How much does it cost?

-A ¼ cent per bushel fee is assessed on all cash grain transactions beginning September 1, 2023.
+A ¼ cent per bushel fee was assessed on all cash grain transactions beginning September 1, 2023 and ending August 31, 2025.

 The fee is paid by the grain dealer, however, they may pass the cost of the fee on to the seller of grain and are required to itemize the deduction on the seller’s settlement sheet.